 Our top 5 user onboarding flows will inspire you to prototype excellent onboarding experiences for web and mobile apps

 Intuitive user interfaces are the Holy Grail for UI designers and digital product managers.
 But it’s not always realistic to expect 100% of users to dominate a mobile or web app’s features from the get-go.
-This is particularly true for intricate enterprise application interfaces requiring intimate knowledge of an organization’s workflow; however, it can also true of relatively simple products aimed at a wide variety of users, or a product with frequently updated features.
+This is particularly true for intricate enterprise application interfaces requiring intimate knowledge of an organization’s workflow; however, it can also be true of relatively simple products aimed at a wide variety of users, or a product with frequently updated features.

 All users appreciate a helping hand to get them started on a product or feature sometimes.
 And that’s where user onboarding comes in.

 User onboarding flows come in a variety of shapes and sizes, but all of them aim to help users make the most of a web or mobile app, fast.
 To do this, onboarding flows might:

 - introduce new users to a mobile or web app, walking them through features or account management

 - explain an app’s most popular actions or features

 - introduce a new feature and why users should try it